magnusjyrkkanen/house_price_prediction_tool/README.md

 ## Acknowledgments

 * Original inspiration from exercises in the Building AI -course.
+* Scraped data from websites used only for example purposes and personal use and is not stored.
 * Do not use code, images, data etc. from others without permission.